Sister Science Lesson 4 :: Balancing & Healing the Mind

 Find out the Mental Prakruti of someone close to you.
 This exercise will help you to begin to notice the qualities of the mind that are sometimes easier to recognize in others than in ourselves.

-Share your insights, questions and comments inside the Yoga Veda Community.
+Submit your assignment to homework@yogavedainstitute.com for feedback and share your insights, questions and comments inside the Yoga Veda Community for peer-to-peer support.

 Recommended Reading